-When you need inspiration and you’re driven by price, visit Google Flight Explorer.
+Another shopping site is Google Flight Explorer.
 You can enter a destination as general as ‘Europe’ and start to see how fares change by travel season.
 Mousing over the chart shows the low airfares for each date.
 Clicking on a deal will take you to the regular Google Flights service for a full list of airfares.

 Flexible date searches at Kayak (part of the Priceline Group) lets users choose a +/-3 days option to a preferred departure date.
 Results show a calendar of airfares.
 When you find a fare you like, you’ll be linked directly to the supplier to finish your booking.
 This helps avoid booking fees and allows you to use and accumulate travel points/frequent flyer miles.